sproutsocial/seeds-packets/README.md

 - Get approval
 - Merge PR
 - Pull down latest from `upstream`
 - Run `yarn release`, to publish new packages to npm.
 This will also generate updated changelogs for each packet that has been changed.

 ### Testing packet changes locally

 Test any local packet in another project by utilizing [yarn link](https://yarnpkg.com/lang/en/docs/cli/link/).
 Below is an example workflow to link `seeds-packets` to `seeds`.

-* Navigate to your local copy of any SEEDS packet in a terminal window
+* Navigate to your local copy of any Seeds packet in a terminal window

   ```shell
   $ cd ~/YourCodeFolder/seeds-packets/seeds-{packet name}